opentutor/opentutor-admin/README.md

 In order to function properly the client generally requires these environment variables defined:

-- **GRADER_GRAPHQL_ENDPOINT**: The graphql endpoint for accessing grader data.
+- **GRAPHQL_ENDPOINT**: The graphql endpoint for accessing grader data.
 Defaults to /grader/graphql

 Development